TiimmyR/sohey-privacy/index.md

 Your data is stored securely using industry-standard practices.

-We store date on secure backend infrastructure, including:
+We store data on secure backend infrastructure, including:

 * Account information
 * Profile data
+* Location and check-in data (where required for functionality)
 * Meet and interaction records

 Passwords are stored in hashed form and are not accessible in plain text.